 Introduce the student to the visual masterpieces of a western civilization.
 Stress the style, function, and historical context of art.
-Offered in conjunction with student tours which vary depending on the site, city, or country visited.
+Offered in conjunction with student tours which vary depending on the site, city, or country

+ART1490 (3-0) 3 cr. hrs.
 History of Art I MOTR ARTS101